Laufire/js-utils/ReadMe.md

 	* overlay - uses extension arrays, as they are, allowing for greater control.
 	* combine - adds the extension arrays to the source arrays, thus makes array lengths the sum of the two.

+* Randomized tests are expected to have an accuracy above second standard deviation, to allow for faster testing cycles.

 ## HowTo

 * When immutability is required for functions like collection.merge and collection.combine, pass an empty base object.
 Ex: *merge({}, someObj)*